-'assessment of any impact on nature conservation, including on the Stour and Orwell Estuaries SPA and Ramsar site should be undertaken.
-If significant effects are considered likely an appropriate mitigation strategy should be submitted'.
+'Assessment of any impact on nature conservation, including on the Stour and Orwell Estuaries SPA and Ramsar site, should be undertaken.
+Development will only be permitted where a project level assessment has demonstrated in accordance with the Habitat Regulations, that any proposal will not adversely affect the integrity of the Stour and Orwell Estuaries SPA and Ramsar site, either alone or in-combination.
+If significant effects are considered likely, an appropriate mitigation strategy should be submitted or compensatory habitat provided'.